merterpam/I-TWEC/README.md

   * Download the [latest .war and config file](https://github.com/merterpam/I-TWEC/releases) from the releases section.
   * Add the war file to the webapps directory inside Apache Tomcat directory($CATALINA_BASE/webapps).
 The application will be live on http://yourhost/I-TWEC .
-  * Modify the config file to set the path of the word embeddings model: Change the value of the environment (com.I-TWEC.wordEmbeddingsPath) to the path of the word embeddings model (bin file) in your server.
-Then, add the config file to the host directory inside the Apache Tomcat conf directory ($CATALINA_BASE/conf/Catalina/[yourhost]/).
+  * Modify the config file to set the path of the word embeddings model: Change the value of the environment com.I-TWEC.wordEmbeddingsPath, which is "your_word_embeddings_path_here" to the path of the word embeddings model (bin file) in your server.
+After that, add the config file to the host directory inside the Apache Tomcat conf directory ($CATALINA_BASE/conf/Catalina/[yourhost]/).
 If the directory does not exist, you can either create it yourself, or run the web application once to let it be created automatically.

 # Input/Output File Specifications